EXPLAINER: Why ‘world’s pharmacy’ India is short on shots

 India has two main COVID-19 vaccine producers: the Serum Institute of India, which is making the AstraZeneca vaccine, and Bharat Biotech, which is making its own local vaccine.

-India had allowed the companies to start producing their shots last year as they waited for formal approval from regulators.
+India allowed the companies to start producing their shots last year as they waited for formal approval from regulators.
 Both the government and the companies thought that by the time the shots were approved they would have larger stockpiles of the vaccines than they did.

 Scaling up manufacturing has turned out to be a problem for both companies.

-Serum Institute’s chief executive, Adar Poonawalla, told the The Associated Press in December that the target was to make up to 100 million shots monthly by January and to split them equally between India and the world.
+Serum Institute’s chief executive, Adar Poonawalla, told The Associated Press in December that the target was to make up to 100 million shots monthly by January and to split them equally between India and the world.
 But the federal government told states last month that the company was producing just 60 million shots a month.

-The company has said that a fire in its facilities in January and a U.S. embargo on exporting raw materials needed to make the the jabs has hobbled production.
-Poonawalla told the Associated Press that pivoting away from suppliers in the U.S. could result in a delay of up to six months.
+The company has said that a fire in its facilities in January and a U.S. embargo on exporting raw materials needed to make the jabs has hobbled production.
+Poonawalla told AP that pivoting away from suppliers in the U.S. could result in a delay of up to six months.

 Bharat Biotech chairman Krishna Ella told reporters in January that the company was aiming to make 700 million shots in 2021.
-But the federal government told states last month that the company was producing just 10 million shots a month.
+But India’s federal government told states last month that the company was producing just 10 million shots a month.

 The government said last month that it was giving the company millions of dollars in grants to try to help it ramp up production.